alexjackhughes/warframe/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is released into the public domain under the [Unlicense](https://unlicense.org/).
+You are free to use, modify, distribute, and sell this software for any purpose, with or without attribution.

 ## Acknowledgments